peteranton1/UCC-C-01/VMinC/README.md

     ./sasm test.sasm
     cp out.bin ../stack-vm

-This builds and runs on the file test.sasm which is the source code to assemble.
+This builds the sasm program and then runs it.

+The sasm program assembles the file test.sasm which is the source code to assemble.
 Output file is called out.bin.

 This file is copied to the ../stack-vm/ folder

 ## Build and Run Stack-VM